Student placement case studies

 Something I find challenging are the occasions where patients decide, often at the very last moment, that they didn’t feel happy to consent to me joining the sessions remotely.
 What I have learnt is it’s not about the SLT or the student.
 It’s about your patient/client and remembering that they are at the centre of all you do.
 So, I will take that and build on it.

 The advice I would give to other students about to go on placements, especially to settings they had not expected to go to, would be to just say yes!
 Take the opportunity for growth, get out of your comfort zone and be open-minded.
 These are the situations where you will learn the most both professionally and personally.

 It’s also important to remember not to be afraid to ask questions, even in multidisciplinary team (MDT) meetings.
 We’re still learning so no one is expecting you to know all the answers and make all the right deductions.

 I have a wonderful practice educator who is always supportive and encouraging.
 She has taught me to always be mindful of ways to involve my patients, to ensure they have autonomy with their therapy sessions.

 A practice educator’s perspective of a virtual placement

 Alison Matthews, SLT, Elysium Healthcare and Total Communication Services CIC

-I recently hosted six 1st year students from the University of Manchester on a virtual placement for three weeks.
+I recently hosted six first year students from the University of Manchester on a virtual placement for three weeks.
 The placement was based with Elysium Health Care and included sessions with my community interest company, Total Communication Services CIC.